Boffyz/Boot-animations-on-.zip-format-for_magisk-ksu/README.md

 1. This project targets the **boot animation** that plays after the bootlogo, during the Android system startup.
 2. They are not for samsung phones with stock (rooted) oneui as their os

+> [!TIP]
+> if you're looking for samsung .qmg bootanimations, go to https://github.com/John0n1/SMbootFX

 ## How It Works

-the rom you're on reads the bootanimation.zip file, which shows it based on its resolution and frames it was compressed with
+the rom your on reads the bootanimation.zip file, which shows it based on its resolution and frames it was compressed with

 ## Installation Guide

 1. **Download** your chosen boot animation
-2. **Open** a file explorer with root rights.
+2. **Open** magisk (ksu).
-3. replace it with your new bootanimation.
-4. give it its permissions (aka 644)
+3. install it as a module (duh).
-5. **Reboot** your device.
+4. **Reboot** your device.
-6. **Enjoy** the new boot animation :3
+5. **Enjoy** the new boot animation :3

 > [!TIP]
 > some bootanimations may not show (and would make your phone get stuck on the bootlogo till booting your phone without a bootanimation), so if they don't, choose another one or convert it to your phone's resolution